8 Uses for Coffee Grounds in the garden

 Whether you own a coffee shop or simply find yourself wondering what to do with the remnants in your filter coffee machine or cafetiere, we’ve listed our top 8 straightforward uses of leftover coffee grounds to make your garden summer ready.

-Using old coffee grounds as a fertilizer couldn’t be easier.
+Using old coffee grounds as a fertiliser couldn’t be easier.
 Simply sprinkle them thinly on to your soil and watch your plants flourish from the improved drainage and water retention.

 2. Create mulch